actiontray/web-actions-api/README.md

 This is an RFC, if you have some ideas or thoughts regarding it, please submit an issue in this repository.

-The working example of Web Actions API you can find in [the exemplary Next.js with Supabase project](https://github.com/learntray/nextjs-supabase-learning-website).
+Web Actions API has 1:1 similarity to [Learn API](https://github.com/learntray/learn-api), for which the exemplary usage you can find in [the exemplary Next.js with Supabase project](https://github.com/learntray/nextjs-supabase-learning-website).

 ## Table of content